ghj1214kr/sync-music-db-bs3/README.md

 create the `tracks` table in the `sqliteDb` instance.

 ### syncMusicDb.refresh()
-do an initial sync with the specified `dir` and begin watching it for new changes.
+do an initial sync with the specified `dirs` and begin watching it for new changes.

 ### async syncMusicDb.close()
-stop syncing and watching `dir`.
+stop syncing and watching `dirs`.

 ### syncMusicDb.on('synced', isSynced => {})
-is `sqliteDb` up-to-date with `dir`?
+is `sqliteDb` up-to-date with `dirs`?

 ### syncMusicDb.on('ready', () => {})
 the initial sync has finished (from a `.refresh` call).